FX Movie Channel

-FX Movie Channel (FXM) is an American pay television channel owned by FX Networks, LLC, a subsidiary of the Disney Entertainment business segment and division of The Walt Disney Company.
+FX Movie Channel (FXM) is an American pay television channel owned by FX Networks, LLC, a subsidiary of the Disney Entertainment business segment and division of the Walt Disney Company.
 It is the sister channel of FX and FXX.
 The channel's programming consists largely of movies, primarily those from the library.
 Since 2012, FXM has separated its film content into two distinct blocks.
 Its main programming focuses more on recent films and its early-morning and daytime schedule (branded as "FXM Retro") focuses on classic films.

 As of November 2023, FXM is available to approximately 32,000,000 pay television households in the United States, down from its 2019 peak of 58,000,000 households.

 In recent years, FXM's carriage has declined with the growth of streaming alternatives including its parent company's Disney+, and has generally been depreciated by Disney in current retransmission consent negotiations with cable and streaming providers.
-Notably, the channel was removed in negotiations with Charter Spectrum in 2023 and with Verizon Fios in 2025.
+Notably, the channel was removed in negotiations with Verizon Fios in 2025, and was unavailable on Charter Spectrum from 2023 to 2025.